50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: Supergravity grand unification: SUGRA

 \subsection{mSUGRA}

 In Supergravity unification, the $\mu$ term arises as a consequence of SUSY breaking and a scalar field getting a VEV which is the size of the SUSY breaking scale even though it is not a soft parameter.
-As noted earlier, $\mu$ can also arise via a Kahler transformation which transforms the term $cH_1H_2+ h.c.$ from the Kahler potential to the superpotential.
-Thus, the parameter space of Eq.(\ref{soft}) including the universal gaugino mass is given by $m_0, m_{1/2}, A_0, B_0$.
-After electroweak symmetry breaking $|\mu|$ can be eliminated in favor of $\tan\beta$ and the residual parameter space is given by
+As noted earlier, $\mu$ can also arise via a Kahler transformation which transforms the term $cH_1H_2+ h.c.$ from the Kahler potential to the superpotential. {Thus, the parameter space of Eq.(\ref{soft}) including the universal gaugino mass, and $\mu$ at the GUT scale, is given by $m_0, m_{1/2}, A_0, B_0,\mu_0$.
+The renormalization group equations evolve these parameters from the GUT scale down to the electroweak scale.
+Specifically $B_0,\mu_0$ become $B,\mu$ at the electroweak scale and minimization of the Higgs potential with respect to $v_1$ and $v_2$ gives us two equations, which at the tree-level read

+Using $M_Z$ as an input to fix the electroweak scale in the left hand equation above, one tunes $\mu$ reducing the parameter space from five to four.
+Further, one may use the right hand equation above to eliminate $B$ in favor of $\tan\beta$ and the residual parameter space is then given by

+Here, we have 4 parameters and the sign of $\mu$ which arises because the minimization equations determine $\mu^2$ leaving the sign of $\mu$ undetermined.
+The parameter space of the model given by Eq.(\ref{msugra}) completely determines the sparticle phenomenology.} \\